Complete Financial Questionnaire

 life_insurance

-The price on the left is for Dual Life, while the price on the right is for Joint Life.
-Presuming you’re both in reasonably good health, it’d be bananas to get two single policies or joint cover when Dual Life is literally €2 more expensive and it pays out FOR BOTH parties.
+Presuming you’re both in reasonably good health, you’d be bananas to get joint cover when Dual Life is literally €2 more expensive.

 Imagine how cushy your future offspring’s life will be because of that monthly €2.
-You’ll probably have the best obituary ever.

-A risk here could mean anything from one of you being chronically ill to the other one having a dangerous job (bomb detonator, anyone?) or a flurry of dangerous hobbies.
+This could mean anything from one of you being chronically ill to the other one having a dangerous job (bomb detonator, anyone?) or a flurry of dangerous hobbies.

 It could even be as simple as one of you being a smoker while the other isn’t.